domewastaken/chatty/README.md

 # chat-system
-this is a open-source chat system.
+This is a open-source chat application.
 <br>If you want to contribute, make a pull request.

 Please follow and support the code